Tech

 Building a Sustainable Practice

 Container security is not a one-off project.
 New images get published daily, vulnerabilities surface continuously, and clusters evolve with every deployment.
 Build scanning into the pipeline, runtime detection into the cluster, and periodic deeper review into the security calendar.
+The tools have matured significantly in the past few years.
+The work that remains is the discipline of applying them consistently across every environment that matters.

 Related posts